Applying for a September 2017 place

 Further information on applying for a September 2017 secondary school place, including the Archer Academy, is available on Barnet’s website.

 You can find dates and times for our open evening and other admissions events here.

 Year 7, 8, 9 and 10 places for the academic year 2016-17 have all been allocated.
 However, if you wish to be added to our waiting list, please contact us at email@example.com

 You are entitled to appeal if you are not satisfied with the place you have been offered.
-Appeals submitted will be heard by a panel independent of the governing body; however, as the main appeals deadline has now passed, any appeals will not be heard until the autumn term 2014.
+Appeals submitted will be heard by a panel independent of the governing body.

 Please note that no places are reserved for successful appeals, this means that any appeals allowed will increase the intake above the admission limit.